SenTzu01/pimatic-telegram/README.md

 ========================
 - A Telegram client (www.telegram.org)
 - A Telegram bot
-- Obtain chatID's for all Telegram recipiets you would like to receive messages
+- Obtain chatID's for all Telegram recipients which are allowed to interact with Pimatic

 <i>See INSTALL in your Pimatic plugin dir or GitHub for instructions on these prerequisites</i>